intel/llvm/sycl/doc/FAQ.md

 complicated compared to the usual C++ flow.

 In general, we encourage our users to rely on the DPC++ Compiler for handling all of the compilation phases "under the hood".
-However, thorough understanding of the above-described steps may allow you to customize your compilation by invoking different phases manually.
-As an example, you could:
-1. preprocess your host code with another C++-capable compiler;
+However, certain use-cases may involve third-party compiler usage for host-side compilation.
+The DPC++ compiler provides the `-fsycl-host-compiler=<compiler_name>` option, which allows one to specify the desired third-party compiler name.
+Usage example:

+`clang++ -fsycl -fsycl-host-compiler=g++ -fsycl-host-compiler-options="-g" test.cpp`

+Implicitly, the above command would:
-2. turn to the DPC++ compiler for generating the integration header and compiling the device code for the needed target(s);
+1. turn to the DPC++ compiler for generating the integration header and compiling the device code for the needed target(s);
-3. use your preferred host compiler from 1) to compile your preprocessed host code and the integration header into a host object file;
+2. detect your preferred host compiler (`g++`, in this case) and use it to compile your host code and the integration header from 1) into a host object file;
-4. link the host object file and the device image(s) into the final executable.
+3. link the host object file and the device image(s) into the final executable.

+To learn more about the compiler options mentioned, and the DPC++ compiler CLI in general, please refer to the [DPC++ Compiler User Manual](UsersManual.md).
 To learn more about the concepts behind this flow, and the DPC++ Compiler internals as such, we welcome you to study our
 [DPC++ Compiler and Runtime architecture design](CompilerAndRuntimeDesign.md)